MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-remove-personal-data.md

 ## How to de-identify all feedback submitted by you

-Users can de-deidentify all feedback they submitted using **(Privacy Response Center)**[aka.ms/privacyresponse].
+Users can de-deidentify all feedback they submitted using **[Privacy Response Center][aka.ms/privacyresponse]**.
-More information on GDPR, and how Microsoft can help GDPR compliance journey, is available at (Microsoft.com/GDPR)[Microsoft.com/GDPR].
+More information on GDPR, and how Microsoft can help GDPR compliance journey, is available at [Microsoft.com/GDPR](Microsoft.com/GDPR).